Waterloo (blog post): Post

 On March 21, 2010, the House passed the ACA as amended by the Senate.
 No Republican in either the House or the Senate had voted for it.
 The House vote was tantamount to passage, after more than a year of debate and deliberation; Obama would sign it into law two days later.

 That evening, Frum posted "Waterloo" to FrumForum.
 Nine years later he recalled writing the whole post in a half hour, in anger, as a cathartic response to accusations that he had sold out conservative principles He agreed with the general consensus among conservatives that it was their "most crushing legislative defeat since the 1960s."
 However, while he agreed that it was possible that Republicans could retake their congressional majorities in that year's elections as a result, he was not entirely certain.
 The economy was slowly improving from the Great Recession that had begun two years earlier, and the benefits of the ACA would be reaching swing voters.

 But more problematically, Frum warned, "[t]his healthcare bill is forever."
-And the fault for that, he continued, was largely conservatives' and Republicans' for refusing to compromise or negotiate.
+And the fault for that, he continued, was largely Republicans' for refusing to compromise or negotiate.
 The notion that defeating the ACA would not only restore Republican control of Congress but consign Obama to a single term, he said, overlooked that Obama had been elected with 53% of the vote to Clinton's 42%, and that Democrats remembered the electoral consequences of the 1993 plan's failure. "[Again], we went for all the marbles, [but this time] ended with none."

 Given the ACA's debt to ideas that had originated with conservatives, Frum wrote, Republicans could have certainly worked with Democrats to craft the ACA in some directions more amenable to conservatives, particularly given Obama's hope for a plan with bipartisan support.
 But they had missed their opportunity.
 The tax increases and Medicaid expansions Republicans had most strongly opposed were now law.